vishnuram1999/audits/README.md

     - [ ] Use `bytes` instead of `string`.
 Bytes constants are more efficient than string constants
     - [ ] Use external function modifier.
     - [ ] Use full 256 bit types unless packing with other variables.
+    - [ ] Splitting `require` statements that use && saves gas.
+    - [ ] State variables can be packed into fewer storage slots.

   - [ ] Informational checks

-    - [ ] Document variables, structs, functions, modifiers, events, contract purpose using Natspec
+    - [ ] Document variables, structs, functions, modifiers, events, contract purpose using [NatSpec](https://docs.soliditylang.org/en/v0.8.15/natspec-format.html).
-    - [ ] NatSpec comments should be increased in contracts (https://docs.soliditylang.org/en/v0.8.15/natspec-format.html)
+    - [ ] NatSpec comments should be increased in contracts.
     - [ ] Check undocumented parameters
     - [ ] Events emitted for critical state changes for tracking in off-chain.
     - [ ] Check return values of `approve()` in ERC20 implementations